 For more information on public healthcare entitlements, visit the Citizens Information website.

-The Department of Justice, Equality and Law Reform advises all non-EU/EEA nationals to apply for private health insurance before leaving their home country. » More
+The Department of Justice, Equality and Law Reform advises all non-EEA nationals to apply for private health insurance before leaving their home country. » More

 What about dental care and optical treatment?